I remember shelling out big bucks a couple of years ago for one of those mammoth, motorized people transports you and I call an SUV.

 As I sat in my new (used) car, images of scaling mountains and crossing desert terrains filled my imagination.
 Hill climbing, rock climbing, mountain climbing, here I come!

 And then… a tap on the shoulder.
 The salesman awoke me from my vegetative state of drooling to show me the final all-in purchase price.

 Wow!
 Sticker shock!

-The images of grandeur disappeared and now all I could see were all the numbers followed by commas and more numbers and numbers… what a “huge” purchase this turned out to be!
-No matter what, whether a five dollar roll of toilet paper or a new car, I always feel buyer’s remorse (regret) when making a purchase.
+The images of grandeur disappeared and now all I could see are all the numbers followed by commas and more numbers and numbers… what a “huge” purchase this turned out to be!
+No matter what, whether a five-dollar roll of toilet paper or a new car, I always feel buyer’s remorse (regret) when making a purchase.

 Forex trading can be very similar.
 We put our money (real or demo) on the line in the pursuit of financial gain and happiness.